Skip to main content

 - Each task row shows title, assignee, due date, status dropdown

-The compiler uses this to generate the frontend components, route structure, and the wiring between frontend calls and backend methods.
+The compiler uses this to generate the frontend components, the route structure, and the wiring between frontend calls and backend methods.
 The UI isn’t beautifully designed out of the box — that’s on you to polish — but the functional structure is there.

-Step 6: Compile and Review
+Step 6: compile and review

 1. Parses the spec structure and annotations

-3. Generates the database schema and migration files
+3. Generates the database schema and migrations

 4. Generates frontend components and routing